govinddwivedi-git/govinddwivedi-git/README.md

 ## About Me

-I'm a second-year student at Indian Institute of Information Technology, Jabalpur, Madhya Pradesh.
+I'm a second-year student at the Indian Institute of Information Technology, Jabalpur, Madhya Pradesh.
+I have a keen interest in problem-solving, web development, and contributing to open-source projects.
-I have a keen interest in problem solving, web development and open-source contributions.
-I love to learn new technologies and apply them to solve real-world problems.
+I love exploring and learning new technologies, applying them to solve real-world problems, and collaborating with others.
+I also enjoy spending time on competitive programming, sharpening my coding skills.

 ## Technologies & Tools